-Dual Credit and Dual Enrollment students are considered non-degree seeking students and must follow the admission policies specified for Dual Credit and Dual Enrollment (Cross reference Policy 400.12.1, DUAL CREDIT - ACADEMIC; Policy 400.12.2, DUAL ENROLLMENT - ACADEMIC; Policy 400.12.3, DUAL CREDIT - CAREER & TECHNICAL; and Policy 400.12.4, DUAL ENROLLMENT - CAREER & TECHNICAL).
+Dual Credit and Dual Enrollment students are considered non-degree seeking students and must follow the admission policies specified for Dual Credit and Dual Enrollment.
 Participation in Dual Credit courses at ECCC allows high school students an opportunity to earn academic credit towards meeting high school graduation requirements and towards the completion of an ECCC degree.
 Participation in the Dual Enrollment program at ECCC allows high school students an opportunity to earn postsecondary academic credit in classes conducted on the College campus while still enrolled in high school.

-Transient students are considered non-degree seeking students and must follow the admission polices specified for Transient students (Cross reference Policy 400.16, TRANSFER TRANSIENT ADMISSION).
+Transient students are considered non-degree seeking students and must follow the admission polices specified for Transient students.
 Transfer Transient students are defined as students who seek to attend ECCC and remain enrolled during a regular session at their current institution of higher learning.